vlayer-xyz/vlayer/book/src/features/web.md

   * `YouTubeRevenue` inherits from `Prover` vlayer contract that allows off-chain proving of web data.
   * `main` receives `WebProof` as argument, which contains a transcript of an HTTPS session signed by a Notary (see section [Security Considerations](#security-considerations) below for details about TLS Notary).

-* Then, we need to make sure the Web Proof is valid:
+* Then, we need to make sure the Web Proof is valid - the call `webProof.verify(dataUrl)` performs:
-  * `webProof.verify()` delegates to a precompile, which verifies the validity of the HTTPS transcript and verifies Notary's signature; this call also retrieves plaintext transcript, parses it and makes it available for further `webProof.*()` method calls; `verify()` call will revert, if verification fails.
+  * verification of the validity of the HTTPS transcript.
+  * verification of the signature of the Notary who signed the transcript.
-  * `webProof.notaryPubKey().equal(notaryPubKey)` checks that a notary whom we trust signed the data.
+  * a check whether the Notary is the one we trust (by checking their key used to sign the data).
-  * `webProof.serverName().equal(serverName)` checks that the HTTPS data comes from a server whose identity (as specified in the server's SSL certificate) is the one we expect.
+  * a check that the HTTPS data comes from a server whose identity (as specified in the server's SSL certificate) is the one we expect (in this case `studio.youtube.com`, which is the domain name in `dataUrl`).
+  * a check whether the HTTPS request targeted the expected `dataUrl`.
+  * retrieval of plaintext transcript from the Web Proof and makes it available for further `webProof` calls.

 * Then we have to ensure that the delivered data makes sense for our case:
-  * `web.url().equal(dataUrl)` checks if injected payload comes from correct URL.
   * `web.json()` parses JSON body of the HTTP response and allows subsequent `get()` calls.
   * `web.json().get("channel.estimatedEarnings") > 1_000_000` retrieves the `channel.estimatedEarnings` path of the JSON and checks if estimated earnings are higher than 10k USD (parsed JSON contains amount in cents).